Objectives of the Trust Fund

 Frequently Asked Questions

-How often are Public Purposes Trust grants available?
+How often are Public Purposes Trust Fund grants available?

 Grants can only be applied for only once per year.
 Grants applications can be submitted requesting funds for an annual or triennial basis (3 years).
 Applications are advertised in May/June each year and close in July of the same year.